-PLANNING 3 3.1-P1 Complete an interagency communication process baseline report (also known as a business process baseline report) for each agency, operational area and sub-region that defines processes required to achieve interoperable communications within and between agencies.
+PLANNING G 3.1-P1 Complete an interagency communication process baseline report (also known as a business process baseline report) for each agency, operational area and sub-region that defines processes required to achieve interoperable communications within and between agencies.
 Reassess each Operational Area's current level of ability in the interoperable voice communications area to determine how the Bay Area region should move forward in planning and investing.
 3.1-P2 Update as necessary the Bay Area Interoperable Voice Communications Strategic Plan based upon the assessment.
 3.1-P3 Ensure all Tactical Interoperable Communications Plans (TICP) in the region are fully up to date.
 Evaluate the possibility of developing a repository of all Bay Area TICPs for easy access for public safety policy makers.
 3.1-P4 Ensure After Action plans are developed and reviewed at the county/operational area and/or sub-regional and regional level to evaluate the effectiveness of communications mobilization and demobilization activities.
 3.1-P5 Coordinate with and support BayRICS Authority efforts to integrate broadband data and video communications into regional interoperable communications plan.
 3.1-P6 Develop a Continuity of Operations Plan (COOP) that ensures continued operation of local and regional public safety communications nets during an incident response.
 3.1-P7 Ensure incident commanders and first responders have awareness of primary and secondary systems and peripheral equipment for interoperable emergency communications.
-ORGANIZ ATION 3.1-O1 Create a permanent Bay Area Regional Communications Coordinator position within the UASI to provide administrative support and to facilitate the regional approach to Interoperable Communications.
-This person will liaison with the surrounding regions (CAP-BAY) and the state on technical issues as necessary.
-EQUIPMENT 3.1-E1 Manage, enhance and sustain the digital microwave network and other high speed data transport networks to support interoperability efforts in the Bay Area to link the various interoperability projects across the Bay Area to include redundant systems such as BayLoop.
+ORGANIZ 3.1-01 Provide limited initial funding for a Bay Area Regional Communications Coordinator position within the region to provide administrative support and to facilitate the regional approach to Interoperable Communications.
+This person will liaison with the surrounding regions (CAP-BAY) and the State of California on technical issues as necessary.

-3.1-E2 Ensure incident commanders and first responders have awareness of primary and secondary systems and peripheral equipment for interoperable emergency communications.
-3.1-E3 Develop a regional fiber optic backhaul network and transition regional interoperable communications infrastructure from microwave to fiber technology.
-3.1-E4 Enhance BayWEB coverage through addition of communications equipment or backhaul to improve coverage and performance in areas that demonstrate significant need.
-3.1-E5 Other authorized communications equipment as mutually agreed upon by all partners.
+3.1-02 Ensure incident commanders and first responders have awareness of primary and secondary systems and peripheral equipment for interoperable emergency communications.
+EQUIPME NT 3.1-E1 Manage, enhance and sustain the digital microwave network and other high speed data transport networks to support interoperability efforts in the Bay Area to link the various interoperability projects across the Bay Area to include redundant systems such as BayLoop.
+3.1-E2 Develop a regional fiber optic backhaul network and transition regional interoperable communications infrastructure from microwave to fiber technology.
+3.1-E3 Enhance BayWEB coverage through addition of communications equipment or backhaul to improve coverage and performance in areas that demonstrate significant need.
+3.1-E4 Other authorized communications equipment as mutually agreed upon by all partners.
 TRAINING 3.1-T1 Ensure each county/operational area has at least four people trained as Communications Unit Leaders (COML).
 3.1-T2 Provide hybrid training on the interoperability communications protocols, tools and efforts to include data, video and multimedia applications and TICPs so as to ensure that responders are prepared to work in the shared environments.
-EXERCISE ES CS 3.1-Ex1 Conduct Tactical Interoperable Communications Plan (TICP) exercises at jurisdictional levels.
+EXERCISI ES 3.1-Ex1 Conduct TICP exercises at jurisdictional levels.
 3.1-Ex2 Use exercise scenarios that test multi-agency communication for the purpose of validating joint standard operating procedures (SOPs) for emergencies and regional communications SOPs.
 3.1-Ex3 Continue to test and evaluate the region's first responders in the use of plain language during appropriate incidents.